tryigit/AdrenoGpuDriver/README.md

 https://github.com/google/agi

 ## Qualcomm Driver Update App
+> [!WARNING]
+> This feature is not supported by older devices.

-There are few people skilled enough to do this, but you can change the system gpu driver implementation by editing some prop codes!
-So, GPU driver updates may be applied in the future.
+There are very few people skilled enough to do this, but you can modify the system gpu driver implementation by editing some prop code!
+So in the future, it is possible to make a Qualcomm independent gpu driver implementation.
 ```
 ro.gfx.driver.0=com.xiaomi.ugd
 ro.gfx.driver.1=com.qualcomm.qti.gpudrivers.kalama.api33